RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Principle 4
 Having clear concepts and techniques won't make you a trader.
 Charting is theory.
 The first 1,000 trades after you've studied are also just studying. **Study price action live!**
 ## Principle 5
+Adopting the methods of a successful third party is a common method, which will only lead to failure.
+This is a shortcut to education and won't hold in the market.
 ## Principle 6
+You have to find your own Edge, your own system.
+Build your own method.
+Those who do not build their own personal method, **Will Fail**.
 ## Principle 7
+Price action techniques can't be haphazard.
+You make money by just one thing, playing the pattern repetition.
+Same pattern occurs, employ the same methods and take the bet.
+# The Psychology of The Range
+Multiple swing points create a range-bound market, signifying a significant level of support or resistance.
+Traders who anticipate a market downturn would set their stop loss orders just above the swing high.